 Grades and academic rigor have always been the most important factors to colleges, and this only becomes more true in an application without SAT/ACT scores.
 For this reason, it is imperative for test-optional applicants to focus on earning the best grades they can.
 If your student is falling behind in school, consider academic tutoring to help turn B’s into A’s and C’s into B’s.
 Course selection also becomes more important without test scores to add context to a student’s performance in school.
 Contact us with any questions about course selection.

 What About Test Blind, or Score Free?

-A test blind, or score free, policy means that a college will not consider SAT/ACT scores at all in their admissions decisions.
-A few colleges, such as some colleges within Cornell, have decided to change to a score free policy temporarily due to the pandemic.
-The University of California system has announced a long term plan to become test blind, though they will be test optional for current juniors.
-Ultimately juniors cannot plan to apply test-blind because so few schools offer it, but it is important to know that this policy exists at a few colleges.
+A test-blind, or score-free, policy means that a college will not consider SAT/ACT scores at all in their admissions decisions.
+The University of California system is the biggest name to announce a test-blind policy.
+Students cannot plan on applying to only test-blind because so few schools offer it, but it is important to know that this policy exists at a few colleges.

 Ultimately, we still recommend students plan to take and submit an SAT/ACT with their college applications.
-It remains one more way to demonstrate a student is qualified to attend their college of choice, even if that school makes scores optional.
+The goal of standardized test scores has always been twofold: to increase college options, and to potentially gain merit-based scholarship money.
+Even in the current climate of increased test-optional options, those goals remain the same.
+SAT/ACT test scores are still one more way to demonstrate a student is qualified to attend their college of choice, even if that school makes scores optional.
 There are also some colleges that use SAT/ACT scores for merit scholarship consideration even if they are test-optional for admissions.
-And at this time, there is no guarantee that colleges will be as universally test-optional for the current juniors as they have been for this year’s seniors.

 As always, please contact us with any questions you have!